McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 - "What is the Open Tree Taxonomy?"
 - "What are _ott ids_?"
 - 'What is "tnrs"?'
-- "How do I check them and fix them?"
-- "How do I use them?"
 objectives:
-- 'Learn about "tnrs_" functions, their arguments and their outputs'
+- "Get ott ids for some taxa."
-- "Learn about approximate matching ans its sensitivity "
+- "Understand tnrs approximate matching and its sensitivity."
-- "Learn about taxonomic contexts and how to use them"
+- "Try taxonomic contexts."
 keypoints:
-- "_ott ids_ are the Open Tree of Life Taxonomy handlers, they allow us to interact with the Open Tree synthetic tree"
+- "_ott ids_ are the Open Tree of Life Taxonomy handlers, they allow us to interact with the Open Tree synthetic tree."
-- "taxonomic context is very important to find the correct _ott ids_ of our taxa"
+- "taxonomic context is very important to find the correct _ott ids_ for our taxa."
+- "You can go from a scientific name to an _ott id_ with tnrs matching."
+- "But you can go from common name to scientific name format using other functions, to make your own workflow."
 ---

-## The Open Tree Taxonomy and its identifiers
+### The Open Tree Taxonomy and its identifiers

 The Open Tree Taxonomy is

+TNRS stands for Taxonomic NAme Resolution Service.

-To get the _ott ids_ of your taxa you will need the function `tnrs_match_names()`.
+To get the _ott ids_ of your taxa we will use the function `tnrs_match_names()`.
 This will generate a "match_names" object.

 ~~~
 my_taxa <- c("amphibians", "canis", "felis", "delphinidae", "spheniscidae")